Betterbird/thunderbird-patches/README.md

 To build successfully on Linux, you need at least 16 GB of memory or swap space.
 We executed the steps successfully on a Ubuntu 20.04 cloud server (Hetzner CPX41, 8 CPUs, 16 GB RAM, 240 GB disk).
 Building for aarch64 (aka arm64) is also supported.
 You need to run the build on a aarch64 machine (which you can hire at Amazon EC2).
-Sadly `mach bootstrap` doesn't work on Linux/aarch64, the build script will tell you what to do.
+Sadly `./mach bootstrap` doesn't work on Linux/aarch64, the build script will tell you what to do.
 This follows the first part of the [Firefox build instructions](https://firefox-source-docs.mozilla.org/setup/linux_build.html).
 1. Prepare to install necessary dependencies: `sudo apt update`
 1. Install some packages: `sudo apt-get install git python3 python3-dev python3-pip`